shimekukuri/Notes/work/Clayton/projects/homebaseInspections/todo/FC/main.md

     * handleRemoveModalConfirm in features/homseinspections/components/attemptstab.tsx
     * onSubmit in newInspectionsModal looks awful
 * Fix Create Patch again (ugh)
-* Remove all of the succesfully uploaded inspections, probably need either a second button.
 * When a request is removed we need to update what all is removed IE we also need to get rid of meta data

 ### Upload Stuff
-* When upload fails inspection needs to be red.
+✅ When upload fails inspection needs to be red.
+✅ When upload succeeds inspetion needs to be in green ✅ Need to add multistaging uploads IE Group 1 should finish before group 2(Reviewed not needed at this time) ✅ Make it so progress bars update after upload
+* Remove all of the succesfully uploaded inspections, probably need either a second button.
 * When attempting an upload on any inspection it needs to lock them.
-* When upload succeeds inspetion needs to be in green
-* Need to add multistaging uploads IE Group 1 should finish before group 2
 * When Inspections has nothing to upload everything locks up at thend.
 * Need to handle error handling for even on the successful paths

-* Make it so progress bars update after upload
+### Upload Individual stuff

 ### Authentication to do
 ✅ Need to finish up the authentication stuff at the request layer.